 - Some used car warranties may be useless or excessively priced.
 Check with your mechanic.

-As you may see, things are quite simple with buying used cars if you pay attention to certain points.
+As you may see, things are quite simple with buying used cars in Indianapolis if you pay attention to certain points.
 I bet these 10 steps will help you feel more confident and make a good deal.
 My daddy (owned the sleeky ‘57 Chevy truck collectible that people stare and envied) always told me that in buying cars like in every trade about a half of success is luck but another part is hard work.
 So good luck doing your homework and bringing home that dream car of your choice!